microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-delta.md

 In some scenarios, it may be useful to request the current deltaLink value without first enumerating all of the items in the drive already.

-This can be useful if your app only wants to know about changes, and doesn't need to know about existing items.
+It can be useful if your app only wants to know about changes, and doesn't need to know about existing items.
 To retrieve the latest deltaLink, call `delta` with a query string parameter `?token=latest`.

 > **Note:** If you are trying to maintain a full local representation of the items in a folder or a drive, you must use `delta` for the initial enumeration.